Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Surgery for chronic peptic ulcers

-These procedures help relieve pain, improve digestion, and restore normal gastric function.
+These surgeries help relieve pain, improve digestion, and restore normal stomach function.

 5. Non-Cancerous Surgeries on Small Intestine

-Non-cancerous conditions like strictures, Meckel’s diverticulum, or small bowel obstruction may be managed with laparoscopic surgery.
+Conditions such as intestinal strictures, Meckel’s diverticulum, or small bowel obstruction can be treated laparoscopically.

 • Laparoscopic bowel resection